jon48/webtrees-lib/README.md

   * Provides information about the level and quality of sourced for records.
 * **MyArtJaub Welcome Block** (`myartjaub_welcome_block`)
   * Merge of standard welcome and login blocks, with display of Piwik statistics

 ### General notes

 Please note that the modules are not translated directly in this library.
-Translations would be managed through the related module structure in the  **webtrees-geneajaubart**.
+Translations would be managed through the related module structure in the **webtrees-geneajaubart** project.

 ### System requirements

-It is required to run PHP 5.4 to be able to run the **webtrees-lib** library.
+It is required to run PHP 7.4 to be able to run the **webtrees-lib** library.
 Except the above, **webtrees-lib** shares the same requirements and system configuration as a standard **webtrees** installation.

 ### Installation / Upgrading